-- 8.1 That Planning Committee note this report on the new requirements of the Town and Country Planning (Brownfield Land Register) Regulations 2017 - 8.2 That Planning Committee note how the Planning Team within Directorate of Communities and Environment will implement the Brownfield Land Register - 8.3 That Planning Committee note of the intention that the Council will amend the Constitution to include decision making associated with its forthcoming Brownfield Land Register.
+- 8.1 That Executive note this report on the new requirements of the Town and Country Planning (Brownfield Land Register) Regulations 2017. - 8.2 That Executive note how the Planning Team within DCE will implement the Brownfield Land Register. - 8.3 That Executive recommend that the Council amends the Constitution to include decision making associated with its forthcoming Brownfield Land Register.